 What can you do to get ready?
 Well, you need to get serious about your career and start taking the steps necessary to go pro.
 At the very least, you need to start turning a few of your song ideas into clean demos.
 That way, you can have material on hand that you can use to go after publishing deals and other professional opportunities when the expected increase in competition arrives.
 Whatever your long-term ambition is, bottom line, you need to do something about it now, especially with Songland looming on the horizon.

 Like many aspiring songwriters, you've probably already lost a lot of time procrastinating and wondering if you have what it takes.
 Don't end up wondering what happened; make it happen.
 It's time to kick off your songwriting career and get a head start on the next era of the songwriting business.
-If you're not sure where to begin, I invite you to sign up for a Tunedly Unlimited or Tunedly Lite account today and you will see how it all falls into place.
+If you're not sure where to begin, I invite you to sign up for Tunedly membership today and you will see how it all falls into place.

 All the best! « return to blog